 My favourite scenes are that farewell hug in the car(gets me every single time, and I firmly believe it always will), the mouth of truth sequence(improvised by Gregory to get a genuine reaction from Audrey), the “sorry honey, but I haven’t worn a nightgown in years” scene, and the scene where Ann reminds her staff that she is more than aware of her duty.

 I want to give a shout out to screenwriter Dalton Trumbo for his beautiful story.
 Sadly due to the fact that he was blacklisted in the 1950’s, Trumbo was never credited on the opening titles of this at the time.
 That omission was corrected many years later.

 Another shoutout goes to Edith Head for her stunning costumes.
 Ann’s royal evening gown deserves particular praise.

 I also like that Gregory and Audrey became lifelong friends during the making of this, they made me believe so much that they cared for one another on screen, and it’s nice to think that they became special to each other off screen.
 Gregory also met his future wife Veronique during the making of this, the couple remained married until his death in 2003.

-As ever, if you’re a fan please share your thoughts below.
+As ever if you’re a fan of this film, please do share your thoughts below.
 If you’ve never seen this, then I hope you’ll check it out soon.